vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/deploy.md

 You can deploy the contents of this folder to your website's server.
 The easiest way to do this is to upload to GitHub and start GitHub Pages.

+After the action finishes, you should go to GitHub repo settings to choose `gh-pages` as source of GitHub Pages.

 ## Deploy to GitHub Pages

 If you're using theme template, and you choose to create GitHub workflow during setup, the only thing you need to do is set the correct [base option](https://vuejs.press/reference/config.html#base).